FLAMEGPU/FLAMEGPU2-circles-benchmark/sample/readme.md

     + Varied density - shown by hue and marker
     + Varied volume - shown on the X axis
     + agent count is volume * density.
++ `figures/comm-radius--lineplot-spatial3D-bruteforce-rtc-only.png`
+    + `circles_spatial3d_rtc` and `circles_bruteforce_rtc`
+    + Varied communication radius - shown on the X axis
+    + Model differentiated by marker
+    + Agent count is fixed at 64,000
+    + Environment width is fixed at 40
+    + Agent Density is `1.0f`

-Communication / interaction radius is fixed to `2.0f` for all benchmarks, corresponding to a spherical volume of `~33.5`, and a moores neighbourhood of `216`?
+Communication / interaction radius is fixed to `2.0f` for fixed density and variable density benchmarks, corresponding to a spherical volume of `~33.5`, and a moores neighbourhood of `216`?

 ## Key points